Mystical Journey

 This game demo is in a playable state and players can endlessly battle respawning enemies in each area, testing out the starting weapons and enemy mechanics.
 Further content is being added as the game continues being developed and a fully operational inventory and upgrade system is currently in the works.

 As of right now, the inventory system is quite simple but does work as intended.
 Items can be stored and removed from it as well as clicked on to view detailed information about it.
-As the focus right now is to improve the inventory system, items currently dont have a use feature but this will be worked upon in the near future.
+As the focus right now is to improve the inventory system, items currently dont have a use feature but this will be worked upon in the future.
 Below is a quick demonstration of the early implementation of the inventory system and its functionality: